mensah-j/portfolio/posts/colimits-of-presheaves-and-the-density-theorem/post.md

 to $F$.
 If a limit exists for each diagram, then they may be assembled into a right adjoint $\lim_I^{\mathscr{D}} \colon [I, \mathscr{D}] \to \mathscr{D}$ to $\Delta$.
 This functor takes a diagram to the apex of its limiting cone in a _functorial_ way.
 The rest of the cone can be recovered from the counit $\epsilon$ of the adjunction $\Delta \dashv \lim_I$: for each diagram $F$, its limiting cone is $(\lim_I F, \epsilon_F)$.
 We call such a functor a _limit_ functor, which is unique up to natural isomorphism if it exists.

-To compute the limit or colimit of a diagram of presheaves, we make use the fact that a diagram of presheaves is the equivalence as a presheaf of diagrams, and then compute limits objectwise.
+To compute the limit or colimit of a diagram of presheaves, we make use the fact that a diagram of presheaves is equivalent to a presheaf of diagrams, and then compute limits objectwise.
 This equivalence is a consequence of general fact related to currying, which we state without proof.

 <div class="border border-black pt-4 pl-4 pr-4 pb-4 mb-4">